kashanshah/github-searcher/README.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Production Link:

 The project's is also deployed at this link for viewing purpose: [test.kashanshah.com](https://test.kashanshah.com)

-The project is using [React Router](https://github.com/ReactTraining/react-router) for routings.
-The application has only 2 routes:
+## Task Details:

+Even though the requirements may be done with a single route, but since react router was a requirement, therefore, using [React Router Dom](https://github.com/ReactTraining/react-router) I have created 2 routes:
 1. `/`: Default route
 1. `/search`: Search Page route